ADhabaliaAshok/EvolutionaryAssemblyFromProteinDomains/README.md

 Overview of Stress-annotation (Figure 1C, 1D)
 * To have an overview of stress-annotation, overlaps of stress-annotated protein domains, proteins and orthogroups across our dataset lineages and various response to stresses are shown.

-Distribution of Stress-annotation (Figure 2A)
+Distribution of Stress-annotation (Figure 2)
-* Using the overlap annotation approach explained earlier, the stress-annotated orthogroups and corresponding protein domains are seen here.
+* Using the overlap annotation approach explained earlier, the stress-annotated orthogroups and corresponding protein domains are in Figure 2A.
 A standard pattern is observed in both, that is, the unique number of stress orthogroups and stress protein domains increase from Cyanobacteria to Tracheophytes.
 The number of proteins and average number of protein domains also increases similarly.
+* Top 10 bursts of protein domains from one lineage to the next is seen in Figure 2B.

+Changes in number of stress-annotated Orthogroups and Proteins with respect to Protein Domains (Figure 3)
+* Figure 3 is a 4-dimensional plot with the following parameters: Species(37), Protein Domains (100), Number of Orthgogroups with Protein Domain (size of circle), Number of Proteins with Protein Domain (Color of circle).
+The plot is sorted based top to bottom based on the number of orthogroups, and the top 100 protein domains are chosen for the plot.
+* This plot is used to express an overview of the most significant occurances of sub- and neo-functionalizations.
+Here, each orthogroup is considered to be a protein family.
+2 protein families can have an overlapping number of funcitons.
+That is why there are more than 1 orthogroup which have the same protein domain.

+Assembling LGP from protein domains (Figure 4) - refer to Key Concepts for to understand LGP
+* In Figure 1A, we show 2 categories (x/y) of orthogroups at each node (a,b,c,d,e,f).
+The number **y** for example at node **b** indicates the number of orthogroups (4) in Tracheophyta+Bryophyta+Zygnemaotphyceae that have LGP (or key Embryophytic protein domains) in Charophyceae.
+The number **x** at node **b** indicates the number of orthogroups (131) in Tracheophyta+Bryophyta+Zygnemaotphyceae that have LGP in all the res of the lineages in the figure.
+* Since we are concerned about the LGP for Land Plants (Embryophytes), we look at node **a** and functionally annotate 96 orthogroups.
+The 50 most occuring annotation is seen in Figure 4B.
+* In Figure 4C, we can see in which species the key Embryophytic Domains are present whose proteins and protein families are only seen in Embryophytes.